viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 . $HOME/esp/esp-idf/export-rs.sh
 ```

-Similarly to ESP-IDF to avoid conflicts with other toolchains, adding this command to your `.bashrc` or `.zshrc` is not recommended.
+To to avoid conflicts with other toolchains, adding this command to your `.bashrc` or `.zshrc` is not recommended.
 Save this command to run in any future terminal session where you need to activate the ESP Rust development framework.

 ## Install the Micro-RDK